Will I Fit In at College as a First-Generation Student?

 It may help you to consider that your first-gen status can actually be a plus on your college application.
 Your determination and dedication in pursuing a college education in the face of obstacles is an impressive characteristic, and your experiences add a valuable perspective to the diversity of the campus environment.
 Colleges recognize that first-gen students have something special to contribute, and that the school is enriched by their presence.

-According to Harvard’s website, about 15% of current Harvard students are first-gen. Since Harvard has 6,699 undergraduate students as of the fall of 2016 according to their US News and World Report profile, this means that there are over a thousand first-gen students attending Harvard at the time of this writing.
-Obviously, that’s a significant number of students— and a compelling reminder that first-gen students belong.
+According to Harvard’s website, about 15% of current Harvard students are first-gen. Since Harvard has 6,699 undergraduate students as of the fall of 2016, this means that there are over a thousand first-gen students attending Harvard at the time of this writing.
+Obviously, that’s a significant number of students — and a compelling reminder that first-gen students belong.

 Think about it this way: Harvard has enough qualified applicants to fill its matriculating class several times over, and the school chooses to admit first-gen students like you.
 The most prestigious colleges in the country attempt to attract the most promising students in the country, and they recognize that some of the most promising students around are first-gen.